Symphony Orchestra

 Circus, Concerto for Clarinet & Orchestra

-Acknowledged by the US government as an “Alien of Extraordinary Ability”, Eldar Hudiyev is an international award-winning composer, music competition judge, violinist, and pedagogue.
-His recent composing awards include: “Best Original Song” award at the 8 and Halfilm Awards Film Festival, held in Rome, Italy 2023; “Best Music Video” award at the Hollywood on the Tiber Film Awards festival 2023, “Best Original Composition” at the Chainsaw Game and Music Festival, USA 2021; first prize at the International Music Composition Competition, Atlanta, GA 2021; second prize at the Red Maple Music Competition, Toronto, Canada 2021.
+Acknowledged by the US government as an “Artist of Extraordinary Ability”, Eldar Hudiyev is an international award-winning composer, music competition judge, violinist, and pedagogue.
+His recent composing awards include: “Best Original Song” award at the 8 and Halfilm Awards Film Festival, held in Rome, Italy 2023; “Best Music Video” award at the Hollywood on the Tiber Film Awards festival 2023, “Best Original Composition” at the Chainsaw Game and Music Festival, USA 2021; First Prize at the International Music Composition Competition, Atlanta, GA 2021; Second Prize at the Red Maple Music Competition, Toronto, Canada 2021.
 As a violinist, Eldar has performed in major international concert venues such as Carnegie Hall, Davies Hall, Tchaikovsky Hall to name a few.
+He holds Master Degree in Violin Performance from the Boston Conservatory of Music at Berklee.
+Eldar lives in the United States and is originally from the capital of Turkmenistan, Ashgabat city.
+Hudiyev writes:

 Ludwig van Beethoven